 Although it is highly unlikely that Human Remains will be located at any stage during earthworks within the Development Area, should this event arise it is recommended that the TRC ensure that any development approvals are accompanied with an appropriate Aboriginal Human Remains Procedure.
-A suitable Aborigininal Human Procedure might be drafted as follows
+A suitable Aboriginal Human Procedure might be drafted as follows themselves should be left untouched.

-"in the event of a suspected Aboriginal human remains find, all works must halt in the immediate area to prevent any further impacts to the remains.
-The Site should be cordoned off and the remains themselves should be left untouched.
 The nearest police station (Tamworth), the Tamworth Local Aboriginal Land Council and the OEH Regional Office are all to be notified as soon as possible.
 If the remains are found to be of Aboriginal origin and the police do not wish to investigate the Site for criminal activities, the Aboriginal community and the OEH should be consulted as to how the remains should be dealt with.
 Work may only resume after agreement is reached between all notified parties, provided it is in accordance with all parties' statutory obligations.